andrew-mcgrath/anaconda-project-docker/README.md

 # Purpose

-This project was created to prove if an `anaconda-project` could be used to serve up trusted `jupyter notebooks` via a docker container for deployment in either a local workstation or a remote orchestration service such as `kubernetes` or the AWS Elastic Container Service (ECS).
+This project was created to prove if an `anaconda-project` could be used to serve up a trusted `jupyter` notebook via a docker container.
+This container could then be deployed either on a local workstation or to a remote orchestration service such as `kubernetes` or the AWS Elastic Container Service (ECS).

-What the container delivers is a trusted jupyter notebook, exposed via http, on port 8888.

 ## Docker

+The container delivers is a trusted jupyter notebook, exposed via http, on port 8888.

 ### Build